dpfrakes/dpfrakes-site/content/posts/getting-digitally-organized.md

 | APFS   |   no    |   some    |  no    |
 | FAT32  |   no    |   some    |  no    |

-One consideration I overlooked while formatting my drive was [unit allocation size](https://superuser.com/a/31690), but there is an alternative solution to keep file transfer speeds fast and disk usage low (read on).
+One consideration I overlooked while formatting my drive was [allocation unit size](https://superuser.com/a/31690), but there is an alternative solution to keep file transfer speeds fast and disk usage low (read on).

 ## Moving Files

 Before starting the file organization, I downloaded [Daisy Disk](https://daisydiskapp.com/) to visualize my disk space usage.
 This was invaluable in discovering excessively large directories and files, finding unnecessary system files, and keeping track of overall storage capacity.
-It also led me to realize the significant difference that unit allocation size can make and to come up with an alternative to reformatting.
+It also led me to realize the significant difference that allocation unit size can make and to come up with an alternative to reformatting.

 I created my root directories to loosely match those of any Windows, Mac, or Linux home directory: